 Even Alibaba is not far from that: it has a double play.
 It charges merchants commissions on sales on Alibaba.
 Then it has its subsidiary to process the payments.
 So before any activity ends, it has already made money.
 As a marketplace, it is asset-light and typically makes money irrespective of the ecosystem condition.
 The success is not the online; the success is the double play where it charges fees and also makes money for processing those fees.

 As you open ecommerce business in Africa, you must model things right.
 The sub-sector is not as easy as you think.
 It is still at infancy and would burn cash before it blossoms.
 This goes beyond a flashy website and wasteful Google advertisement.
 This is a business dominated by an offline marginal cost.
-Until you fix that, you have no business.
+Until you fix that, you have no business.----Available to speak in your event, program or company

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).